samplchallenges/SAMPL7/protein_ligand/README.md

 - `fragments_screened.csv`: CSV file containing isomeric SMILES of compounds screened, along with identifiers
 - `PHIPA_C2_Apo.pdb`: Structure for use in screening, as provided by XChem
 - `PHIPA_C2_apo_sites.pdb`: *Apo* structure with manual addition of noble gas atoms to designate different potential binding sites, as described above (as provided by XChem)
-- `screening_format.txt`: Sample submission format for submitting PHIP2 virtual screening results.
+- `stage1_submission_template.txt`: Sample submission format for submitting PHIP2 virtual screening results.

 ## Stage 2: Prediction of binding poses for binding fragment